arturdryomov/pages/content/posts/midnight.md

   * In `Application.attachBaseContext` switch to `AppCompatDelegate.MODE_NIGHT_FOLLOW_SYSTEM`.

 That’s it!
-From now on it is possible to use resources with the `night` modifier (`values-night`, `drawable-night`).
+From now on it is possible to use resources with the `night` modifier (`values-night`, `drawable-night`, etc).
 Unfortunately switching recreates activities, like a regular configuration change.

 > :warning: I ignore `AppCompatDelegate.MODE_NIGHT_AUTO_BATTERY`
 > and go against [Google suggestions](https://developer.android.com/preview/features/darktheme#changing_themes_in-app)
-> of showing a gazilion of switches.
+> of showing a gazillion of switches.
-> Both macOS and Windows work as I suggest — there are no ad-hoc switches.
+> At least macOS and Windows work without ad-hoc switches.

 # Colors

-In ideal scenario it is enough to re-declare colors in `values-night/colors.xml`.
+In the ideal scenario it is enough to re-declare colors in `values-night/colors.xml`.
 Unfortunately it is not always so simple.
 It might be important to maintain brand colors but replace them with vibrant variants for small elements like underlines and links.
-Or keep same colors for particular icons.
+Or keep colors across themes for particular icons.

-To resolve this I’ve found an approach of opting out of color changes between themes.
+To resolve this I’ve found an approach of opting out from color changes between themes.
 We’ll declare two sets of colors — themed and themeless.
 Themed ones should be used by default but can be replaced with themeless variants to opt-out from theming.
 The colors naming gives mnemonics as a bonus — before using a color